Trimbak15/fullstack_app/README.md

 AI Integration – Incorporating artificial intelligence for enhanced functionality (e.g., chat, recommendations, automation)

-Mongoose - Used t encrupte the password of user's.
+Mongoose - Used to Encrypt the password of user's.